-Your current situation can be depicted as "Grace" transforming into "The Clinging, Fire".
+Your current situation can be depicted as "The Clinging, Fire" transforming into "Biting Through".

 The Situation